 The Flow Cytometry Core provides expertise, training/education, personnel and instrumentation, to assist users in multi-parametric flow cytometry, and fluorescence-activated cell sorting (FACS) for both basic and clinical research.
 The core Director can provide help with multicolor/multiparameter panel designing, design of experiments, as well as to develop and implement new applications/assays.
 The core staff is available to provide assistance in sample preparation, staining, data acquisition and analysis.

 The Flow Cytometry Core offers an array of services across the spectrum of translational research, from basic medical science to clinical trials.
 These services include experimental design, sample preparation, data analysis and consultation and many other types of collaborative work.

-- Cell sorting.
+- Cell and nuclei sorting.

 - Cell cycle analysis.

 - Cell proliferation assays.